leeyinshen0818/ePortfolio/documents/year-3/semester-1/README.md

 The coursework also required more independent investigation than earlier semesters.
 I faced challenges when selecting appropriate technical approaches and organising evidence from multiple project components.
 These experiences improved my research, documentation, and decision-making skills while preparing me for more advanced data-engineering and application-development work.

+I also learned to compare alternative solutions instead of immediately choosing the first workable approach.
+Whether selecting a database model, examining an AI method, or preparing an enterprise design, I needed to justify decisions using the problem context.
+This made my work more structured and strengthened my confidence in handling open-ended tasks.

 [← Back to Year 3](../README.md)